CromulonB/DC27-MULTI-PASS/README.md

 ## Software Issues

 We did have some capacitive touch issues with the boards from the fab.
-With fab delays and limited time tos ship before DefCon we were forced to ship with a firmware that was only partially working.
-We have released a new firmware above and we appologize for the inconvenience.
+With fab delays and limited time tos ship before DefCon we were forced to ship with a firmware that was not 100%.
+We have released an updated firmware above and we appologize for the inconvenience.